GSA/challenges-and-prizes/_historical-challenges/national-bio-agro-defense-facility:-think-and-do-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'The Department of Homeland Science Science and Technology Directorate (DHS S&amp;T) Research and Development Partnerships (RDP) Group Office of National Labs (ONL) is seeking individuals and entities with unique ideas and concepts to jump start the development of an innovation ecosystem focused on Bio/Agro Security.
+description: '<p>The Department of Homeland Science Science and Technology Directorate (DHS S&amp;T) Research and Development Partnerships (RDP) Group Office of National Labs (ONL) is seeking individuals and entities with unique ideas and concepts to jump start the development of an innovation ecosystem focused on Bio/Agro Security.
   Innovation ecosystems typically consist of the people, institutions, policies and resources that promote the translation of new ideas into products, processes and services.
 This innovation ecosystem will support one of DHS’s major infrastructure
-  investments: the National Bio and Agro-Defense Facility (NBAF).
-This prize competition seeks novel approaches to build one or more pieces of the innovation ecosystem.
+  investments: the National Bio and Agro-Defense Facility (NBAF). </p><p>This prize competition seeks novel approaches to build one or more pieces of the innovation ecosystem.
   The novel approach will result in enhancement to innovation, collaboration, training, and talent, therefore enhancing the NBAF mission.
-Cash prize(s) awarded from this competition are intended to fund a portion of the operating budget for the idea(s) and associated business plan(s) that provides the best solution to build one or more pieces of an innovation ecosystem that aligns to the needs of the NBAF mission.
-In 2022, DHS S&amp;T will open the National Bio and Agro-Defense Facility (NBAF) in Manhattan, Kansas.
-This state-of-the-art maximum biocontainment facility will offer leading-edge capabilities to help protect our food supply and the nation’s public health.
-Without a smart strategy, a laboratory can function as an island unto itself, unable to capitalize on the benefits of collaboration, innovation, talent and training that are necessary to support the mission over time.
+Cash prize(s) awarded from this competition are intended to fund a portion of the operating budget for the idea(s) and associated business plan(s) that provides the best solution to build one or more pieces of an innovation ecosystem that aligns to the needs of the NBAF mission.</p><p>In 2022, DHS S&amp;T will open the National Bio and Agro-Defense Facility (NBAF) in Manhattan, Kansas.
+This state-of-the-art maximum biocontainment facility will offer leading-edge capabilities to help protect our food supply and the nation’s public health.</p><p>Without a smart strategy, a laboratory can function as an island unto itself, unable to capitalize on the benefits of collaboration, innovation, talent and training that are necessary to support the mission over time.
 The NBAF “Think and Do Challenge” is an opportunity for thinkers, doers, and entrepreneurs to offer fresh approaches, unique ideas or proven methods to jumpstart development of an instrument that enhances the NBAF’s role in shaping bio/agro security for the 21<sup>st</sup>
-  Century.
-According to the World Health Organization, approximately 75 percent of new and emerging infectious diseases are zoonotic diseases which may be transmitted from animals to humans.
+  Century.</p><p>According to the World Health Organization, approximately 75 percent of new and emerging infectious diseases are zoonotic diseases which may be transmitted from animals to humans.
 The United States currently does not have a laboratory facility with maximum biocontainment (BSL-4) space to study high-consequence zoonotic diseases